 It may sound unbelievable, but Obstructive Sleep Apnea (OSA) is actually linked to an increase in the risk of death from all causes.
 That’s because the impacts of OSA can affect your body as well as your mental state.
 Below, we’ll explore what the science says about whether you can die from sleep apnea and, more importantly, how you can continue to live a long and healthy life.

-How Sleep Apnea Affects the Body
+How Sleep Apnea Affects The Body

 During an apnea or hypopnea event the muscles of your upper airways collapse, preventing you from getting enough air and dramatically reducing your blood oxygen levels.